MuhammadSabah/Flutter-Kurdish-Localizations/README.md

 # Flutter Kurdish Localizations
-Add these to your project and use it for kurdish localization.
+Add these files to your flutter project and use it for kurdish localization.
 Works for both Material and Cupertino localizations.